reservoirpy/reservoirpy/docs/source/user_guide/model.rst

     from reservoirpy import link
     model = link(nodeA, nodeB)

-As Models are essentially a subclass of :py:class:`Node`, it is also possible to link models together, or nodes to models.
+As Models are essentially a subclass of :py:class:`~.Node`, it is also possible to link models together, or nodes to models.
 This allow to chain the ``>>`` operator:

 .. code-block:: python